soumyankar/vu-software-containerization/README.md

 `sh deploy.sh`

+If the script is not working, run the commands int the deploy.sh manually.

 ### ingress
-we have already generated a certificate with openssl The yaml file is applied through the script depoly.sh
+we have already generated a certificate with openssl The yaml file is applied through the script deploy.sh

 Add the domain to /etc/hosts to access the UI:
 127.0.0.1 mybookslist.com